The Strangest Proton?: Results

-Fig.~\ref{fig:rs-x-Q} displays the values of $R_s$ for the three fits of Table~\ref{table:fitoverview} and the fits shown in Fig.~\ref{fig:rs-allcomp}; here $R_s$ is evaluated at $Q=1.6$~GeV and $x=0.023$ as in the ATLAS studies~\cite{Aad:2012sb,Aaboud:2016btc} claiming a symmetric strange quark sea.
-Fig.~\ref{fig:rs-x-Q} makes it clear the consistent effect of the new datasets included in our analysis: the value of $R_s=0.78\pm 0.20$ in the {\tt str\_base} fit is made more precise by the LHC datasets, which reduce its uncertainty by about a third, without altering much its central value, $R_s=0.76\pm 0.12$; then the neutrino-DIS NOMAD dataset shifts this number towards a lower value by a half-sigma bringing in also a further moderate reduction of the uncertainty, $R_s=0.71\pm 0.10$.
-A larger reduction of the uncertainty on $R_s$, because of NOMAD data, is obtained if $R_s$ is evaluated at a higher value of $x$, see Fig.~\ref{fig:rs-nomad_lowq}, and the SM.
+In order to further investigate how our results compare to those reported in the ATLAS studies~\cite{Aad:2012sb,Aaboud:2016btc}, which claimed a symmetric strange quark sea, in Fig.~\ref{fig:rs-x-Q} we display the values of $R_s$ for the {\tt base}, {\tt prior} and {\tt str} fits and for the fits shown in Fig.~\ref{fig:Rs}.
+Here $R_s$ is evaluated for the two kinematic choices outlined in~\cite{Aad:2012sb,Aaboud:2016btc}, first $x=0.023$ and $Q=1.6$~GeV, and second for $x=0.13$ and $Q=100$~GeV.
+Fig.~\ref{fig:rs-x-Q} makes it clear the consistent effect of the new datasets included in our analysis.
+Considering the results for $R_s$ at $x=0.023$ and $Q=1.6$~GeV, the value of $R_s=0.69 \pm 0.22$ in the {\tt str\_base} fit is made more precise by the LHC datasets, which reduce its uncertainty by about a factor two, while also increasing its central value, $R_s=0.76\pm 0.12$; then the neutrino-DIS NOMAD dataset shifts this number towards a lower value by a half-sigma bringing in also a further moderate reduction of the uncertainty, $R_s=0.71\pm 0.10$.

-Our final {\tt str} result indicates that the strange sea is neither highly suppressed ($R_s\simeq 0.5$), as suggested by neutrino data, nor fully symmetric ($R_s\simeq 1$), as allegedly preferred by the ATLAS $W$, $Z$ production measurements.
-Actually $R_s$ turns out to lie halfway between these two limiting scenarios.
-We find similar conclusisons by studying the momentum fraction $K_s$, see the SM.
-Our result is in agreement with the determination of $R_s$ obtained from other recent PDF determinations within uncertainties.
 We therefore conclude that the result $R_s=1.13 \pm 0.11$, reported in~\cite{Aaboud:2016btc} from an analysis of HERA and ATLAS $W$, $Z$ data within the {\sc xFitter} framework~\cite{Alekhin:2014irh}, is not compatible with ours, possibly because it is affected by a restricted dataset and/or methodological limitations.

-We finally emphasize that, apart from the more extensive dataset, our analysis differs from all of the other PDF determinations shown in Figs.~\ref{fig:rs-allcomp}-\ref{fig:rs-x-Q} in that the charm-quark PDF is fitted on the same footing as the other light-quark PDFs~\cite{Ball:2016neh}.
-This feature was demonstrated to improve the description of DIS and LHC datasets, and in particular to partially relieve tensions between the NuTeV and the ATLAS $W$, $Z$ datasets~\cite{Ball:2017nwa}.
-The interplay between the charm- and the strange-quark PDFs is further addressed in the SM, where we find that revisiting our analysis with a perturbative charm PDF leads to a worse fit quality while affecting only marginally our conclusions on $R_s$.
+Similar remarks also apply to the results for $R_s$ at $x=0.13$ and $Q=100$~GeV, for which we observe a consistent slight reduction of the central value of $R_s$, and a larger reduction of the uncertainty due to the stronger effect of NOMAD data at larger $x$, see Fig.~\ref{fig:Rs}.
+Our results are compatible, within uncertainties, with those of the other PDF determinations, but are generally more precise.